HNU-UWC-UMI/2024_SmartNilePerchRepo/README.md

 *\<Short Description of interfaces>*

 ## Module Apex-Backend: DB-Model
+* *\<Target/Requirement>*The main target was the storage of the data gathered by each group according to their requirements.
+As well as providing RESTful-Services in order to allow the according data input and offer the option to "GET" the stored data packages for visualization purposes.
+* *\<Interfaces: links to GET + POST + examples of JSON>*

 | Links to Get & Post     | Topic         |
 |------------------------|-----------------|
 | https://apex.oracle.com/pls/apex/hackathonjune2024/NilePProject/TEMPERATURE_DATA | *Temperature* |